surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 ## Day 34 (2023-03-15)

 It's still all playmodes.
 Restructure to the per-variation switches-based version in the UI and the data structure and merge it.
+Then basically rewrite the generator object for every part except the sinc window resampler, cleaning up and improving the looping and so on support.

 ## Day 33 (2023-03-14)